rancher/docs/content/rancher/v2.x/en/security/hardening-2.3.5/_index.md

 #### Known Issues

 - Rancher **exec shell** and **view logs** for pods are **not** functional in a CIS 1.5 hardened setup when only public IP is provided when registering custom nodes.
+This functionality requires a private IP to be provided when registering the custom nodes.
 - When setting the `default_pod_security_policy_template_id:` to `restricted` Rancher creates **RoleBindings** and **ClusterRoleBindings** on the default service accounts.
-The default service accounts should be configured such that it does not provide a service account token and does not have any explicit rights assignments.
+The CIS 1.5 5.1.5 check requires the default service accounts have no roles or cluster roles bound to it apart from the defaults.
+In addition the default service accounts should be configured such that it does not provide a service account token and does not have any explicit rights assignments.

 ### Configure Kernel Runtime Parameters